dneprokos/python-webdriver/README.md

 - Run command `pipenv run python -m pytest` from the command line

+- Run command `pipenv run python -m pytest -n 5` from command line in order to run tests in parallel.
+Number "5" can be changed to expected number of threads

 ## Run configuration

 - Edit "config.json" file in order to update test config